-- of the appliance and the supporting base. - If necessary, provide a maintenance walkway around the appliance. - ► Although approved for installation on a combustible base, the appliance must not be installed directly on the roof surface.
+- ► The structure of the building must support the total weight of the appliance and the supporting base. - If necessary, provide a maintenance walkway around the appliance. - Although approved for installation on a combustible base, the appliance must not be installed directly on the roof surface.
 Use base supports for the installation (Figure 2.4 p.
-19). - ▶ Installation on roofs directly above sleeping quarters should be avoided if possible.
+18). - Installation on roofs directly above sleeping quarters should be avoided if possible.
 If not possible, special consideration must be given to the transmission characteristics of the building structure.
 The use of vibration isolators under the equipment (acoustically insulated bases) and approved flexible connections (vibration-damping pipe fittings) between the unit and the piping system is recommended.